gvwilson/sdxjs/style-checker/index.md

    alt='The Iterator pattern'
    cap='Finding nodes in the tree using the Iterator pattern.' %}

-We can implement the Iterator pattern in JavaScript using <span g="generator_function">generator functions</span>.
+We can implement the Iterator pattern in JavaScript using
+<span g="generator_function" i="generator function; Iterator pattern!generator function">generator functions</span>.
 If we declare a function using `function *` (with an asterisk) instead of `function` then we can use the `yield` keyword to return a value and suspend processing to be resumed later.
 The result of `yield` is a two-part structure with a value and a flag showing whether or not processing is done: